philipstreet/philipstreet.github.io/_posts/2024-03-26-TLS Inspection-for-DMZ-Azure-Application-Gateway-and-Azure-Firewall.md

 I recently worked with a customer that wanted to deploy a conventional DMZ environment in Azure using Azure Application Gateways and Azure Firewall, leveraging the various security features of Azure Firewall Premium SKU but specifically TLS Inspection for in-bound HTTP(S) traffic.

-This article describes my challenges with configuring TLS Inspection in an Enterprise environment.
+This article describes my challenges with configuring TLS Inspection in an enterprise environment.

 ## Architecture